 Why teams switch to Truffle:

-- AI summaries help managers screen 5x faster
+- AI candidate summaries help you quickly build ranked shortlists 5x faster than manual review

 What to consider: